Back Pain After Chemo: Can Chemo Cause Sciatica? | MyBCTeam

 • Pain-relieving patches or cream, such as lidocaine or capsaicin

-Nondrug ways to manage pain include physical therapy and exercise to help improve mobility, balance, and coordination, as well as practices like acupuncture and massage.
 For some people, it might also be helpful to stop smoking or lose weight.

 Talk to Your Doctor About Nerve Pain Caused by Chemotherapy

 If you develop nerve pain during or after receiving chemotherapy, it’s important to talk to your doctor right away to prevent serious complications and permanent nerve damage.
-It’s also important to rule out the possibility that your pain is caused by another serious health condition, such as:
+It’s also important to rule out the possibility that your pain is caused by another serious medical condition, such as:

 • Diabetes